Tripp Welborne: Professional football

 Welborne was selected by the Minnesota Vikings in the seventh round (180th pick) of the 1991 NFL draft.
 He was projected to be drafted as a top 5 pick in the first round, but fell in the draft after injuring his knee and undergoing reconstructive surgery.
 He missed the 1991 NFL season while rehabilitating his knee, but signed a contract with the Vikings in April 1992 that was contingent on Welborne passing a physical examination on his knee.
 Welborne appeared in two games for the Vikings during the 1992 season.
 He tore the ACL in his left knee during a game against the Detroit Lions, ending his 1992 season.
 He attempted a comeback in 1993, but injured his knee again, and his playing career was over.

-Later years
+Later life

 After retiring from his playing career, Welborne formed a company to provide scholarships and seminars to young people.
 He then moved into the financial service field, working for Wachovia Securities, as a risk manager at Bank of America, and then with Target Financial Services.
 From at least 2008 to 2015, Welborne was employed as the athletic director at Shorecrest Preparatory School, a private school in St. Petersburg, Florida.
 In January 2012, he oversaw the opening of the school's new $7 million, 34,000 square foot athletic facility.
 In March 2015, he was hired to serve as the athletic director at the Lawrenceville School in Lawrenceville, New Jersey, starting in July 2015.